-Satisfactory Performance (required if research & scholarship is not designated as the area of excellence)
+Satisfactory Performance (required if research and scholarly activities is not designated as the area of excellence)

-- Candidate has performed research that is appropriate to the discipline/profession and reflects standards of good practice - Candidate has disseminated the results of research in scholarly journals and other appropriate venues; all scholarly products are readily accessible for review] - Research program is clearly articulated - Evidence and results of attempts to secure grants and external support; proposals reflect scholarship and show potential for future success - Evidence of the peer review of scholarly products - Peer review of the nature and stature of journals and the significance of the candidate's research publications - Evidence of the candidate's plans for continued research - Evidence of at least local dissemination of scholarly production and research findings - Evidence of recognized good practice in the area of research and scholarship - In the School of Social Work, during the period of time under review, the candidate should average at least: - One publication of a peer reviewed journal article or acquisition of a funded research grant every other year, and - A conference presentation of a peer reviewed paper or poster, a written report on unfunded research, submission of a grant proposal, or publication of a book chapter, monograph, etc. every other year.
+- Candidate has performed research that is appropriate to the discipline/profession and reflects standards of good practice or candidate has performed research as part of a cross-disciplinary effort that highlights the contributions of the professional discipline in addressing challenging social problems - Candidate has disseminated the results of research in scholarly journals and other appropriate venues; all scholarly products are readily accessible for review] - Research program is clearly articulated - Evidence and results of attempts to secure internal grants and/or external support; proposals reflect scholarship and show potential for future success - Evidence of the peer review of scholarly products - Peer review of the nature and stature of journals and the significance of the candidate's research publications

+- Evidence of the candidate's plans for continued research - Evidence of at least local dissemination of scholarly production and research findings - Evidence of recognized good practice in the area of research and scholarship - In the School of Social Work, during the period of time under review, the candidate should average at least: - One publication of a peer reviewed journal article or acquisition of funded support every other year, and - A conference presentation of a peer reviewed paper or poster, a written report on unfunded research, submission of a grant proposal, or publication of a book chapter, monograph, etc. every other year.